Psychodinae

 The Psychodinae are the nominate subfamily of moth flies (Psychodidae), also known as drain flies.
 Like most of their relatives, they are usually found in damp habitats; some occur in caves.
 The small larvae are aquatic or semi-terrestrial; the adults are winged and capable of flight.
 Psychodinae are found worldwide, including some subantarctic islands.

 Description

-Adult Psychodinae are small flies that do not exceed 5-6 mm in length.
+Adult Psychodinae are small flies that do not exceed 5–6 mm in length.
 Their body, legs and wings are covered in many setae which (in males) are often pigmented, resulting in colour patterns.
-Their eyes are usually reniform and connected dorsomedially by an eye-bridge.
+Their eyes are usually reniform (kidney shaped) and connected dorsomedially by an eye-bridge.
 The antennae each consist of a scape, pedicel and 12-14 flagellomeres, and each flagellomere has one or more ascoids of variable shape.
-The wings are ovate in shape with 9-10 longitudinal veins and almost no crossveins.
+The wings are ovate (egg shaped) in shape with 9-10 longitudinal veins and almost no crossveins.
 Species of Psychodinae often look similar, only being distinguishable by the shape of the male genitalia.

 Larval Psychodinae are segmented with each segment subdivided and each subdivision dorsally sclerotised.
 The tergal sclerites have true and accessorial setae which are useful for determining species.
 Unlike in other subfamilies of Psychodidae, the abdomen ends in a tubular siphon tipped with spiracles.